-The idea of owning our own little cabin getaway has had its appeal, but pesky opportunity costs always seem to get in the way.
+The idea of buying a cabin getaway has had its appeal, but pesky opportunity costs always seem to get in the way.

 Long gone are the days of the truly rustic cabin with no running water or attached toilet.
 Nowadays, buyers are demanding $250-$500K year-round new build homes as “cabins.”
 Hedonic Adaptation Alert!

-With a narrow season limited to summertime weekends, northbound highways out of the Twin Cities get absolutely slammed on Fridays and Sundays.
+With a narrow season limited to summertime weekends, northbound highways out of the Twin Cities get slammed on Fridays and Sundays.
 Weather can be unpredictable.
 Storms, rain, clouds, and high heat and humidity can put a dent in the experience.

-Nevertheless, the faithful continue on with a tradition that spans generations.
+Nevertheless, the faithful continue with a tradition that spans generations.
 Minnesotans hold onto their cabins for a very long time (nearly 25 years on average) relative to their primary residences.